hashmapinc/Tempus/docs/api/coap.rst

 Attributes API
 **************

-ThingsBoard attributes API allows devices to
+Tempus Cloud attributes API allows devices to

 * Upload client-side device attributes to the server.
 * Request client-side and shared device attributes from the server.